Actalis-CA/CP-CPS/CPS/temp/SMIME_CP_CPS.md

 ### 9.2.1 Insurance coverage

-Actalis is suitably insured against the risks related to its certification services.
+Actalis maintains a special insurance with a major insurance company to cover the risks related to the provision of its certification services and other trust services.
+In particular, the insurance provides for a single limit per claim and per insurance period of EUR 15,000,000 (fifteen million Euros).
+The insurance company has at least an "A" rating in the [Best’s Insurance Guide](https://www.ambest.com/ratings/guide.pdf).

 ### 9.2.2 Other assets